-Here’s a list of 8 types of tea popular in India:
+Here’s a list of 8 types of tea from India that are popular:

 India is the biggest exporter of tea in the world.
 While tea plants are native to parts of north-western India, they became a part of every household palate only after the British began producing it.
 However, owing to the diverse cultural pantry of India, the locals created the tea drink that’s now known as masala chai – black tea boiled with milk, sugar, and flavourful spices like ginger, clove, cardamom, and cinnamon.
 Every family in India has a personal recipe for it.

 Assam tea, like the name suggests, is a form of black tea native to Assam.
 This tea type is known for its strong malty flavour and briskness which is widely preferred not only in India but around the world.
 Assam tea increases mental alertness and prevents certain cancers like lung and ovarian.

 Green tea is not just healthy but refreshing too!
 Some loose green teas are scented with flowers or mixed with fruits to create aromatic or flavoured teas.
 Straight green tea has a clean taste and can uplift moods instantly.
 Known as the healthiest beverage on the planet, green tea is loaded with antioxidants and nutrients that have powerful effects on the body.